Accuracy Does Not Guarantee Human-Likeness: Cross-Domain Human-Centered Benchmark in Monocular Depth Estimation: Discussion

 Our study underscores that progress in depth estimation cannot be fully captured by improvements in metric accuracy alone.
-Echoing recent calls for richer, multidimensional evaluation frameworks~\cite{wichmann2023deep}, evaluating how models align---or diverge---from human perceptual organization provides an additional lens for understanding their generalization and interpretability.
-Incorporating human-likeness as a complementary evaluation axis would uncover additional, perceptually grounded aspects of model behavior in monocular depth estimation that would otherwise remain unrecognized.
+Echoing recent calls for richer, multidimensional evaluation frameworks~\cite{wichmann2023deep}, evaluating how models align---or diverge---from human perceptual organization provides an additional lens for characterizing model behavior and assessing their adequacy as functional models of human depth perception.
+At the same time, the limited cross-domain consistency cautions against treating a human-similarity score from one dataset as a universal model ranking.
+Evaluations across multiple scene domains can distinguish stable human-like tendencies from domain-specific overlap.
+The benchmark introduced here provides a reusable basis for such analyses and for identifying computational approaches that are informative for understanding human spatial vision.

-\textbf{Limitations and future work:} Our study is limited by the scope of the datasets and our sparse data sampling, underscoring the need for evaluation on more diverse conditions with denser data.
-Beyond this, our work raises fundamental questions for future research.
-It is not yet empirically established whether increasing human similarity actually improves out-of-distribution robustness.
-This prompts a crucial follow-up question: is the accuracy/human-likeness trade-off an inherent cost for robust perception, or can models be developed that surpass human capabilities in both metric accuracy and robust generalization?
-Answering this is key to determining whether the path to advanced 3D vision requires emulating the human perceptual system or forging a fundamentally new one.

-\textbf{Possible social impact:} While our human-centric evaluation aims to improve AI safety and interpretability, a model that faithfully emulates human vision could also reproduce its inherent perceptual biases, such as depth compression at far distances.
-This creates a risk of unintentionally embedding these biases into automated decisions or enabling the design of manipulative content that exploits the predictable ways humans perceive the world.
+\textbf{Limitations and future work:} Our study is limited by the scope of the datasets and the sparse sampling of evaluation points, motivating future work with denser behavioral measurements and datasets spanning broader variations in scene geometry and depth distribution.
+More fundamentally, similarity in error patterns provides only one criterion for evaluating whether a DNN constitutes a functional model of human depth perception, as models may reproduce human-like errors while relying on different visual cues or representations.
+Future studies should therefore evaluate models across statistically diverse datasets and controlled cue manipulations to determine whether they jointly reproduce human accuracy, systematic biases, and context-dependent behavior.
+It also remains unclear whether models that better reproduce human behavioral profiles across domains exhibit greater out-of-distribution robustness or other generalization benefits.